-This sublime pumpkin curry recipe is a fantastic gluten-free and vegan meal perfect for using all the wonderful pumpkin at this time of year!
+This sublime Indian pumpkin curry recipe is a wonderfully tasty gluten-free and vegan meal and a healthy way to use up some of this nutritious vegetable (actually a fruit!) during pumpkin season!
 It’s rich with sweet and savoury flavours, underpinned with bitter notes from nigella seeds and sourness from tangy tamarind.
 Perfect for fussy children who will enjoy the tasty but mild, non-spicy flavour.
-Even those who don't like pumpkin find they love this curry so definitely give it a whirl!
+Even those who don't like pumpkin find they love this curry so definitely give it a try!

 Jump to: